drkameleon/complete-hsk-vocabulary/README.md

     - **classifiers:** (*c*) the list of [measure words](https://en.wikipedia.org/wiki/Chinese_classifier) (classifiers) associated with the word form in question (if any)
 -----

-ℹ️ The exact same data exists in the minified/compressed `complete.min.json`, only without pretty-printing and with the above abbreviations used instead of the full field names.
+ℹ️ The exact same data exists in the minified/compressed `complete.min.json`, only without pretty-printing and with the above abbreviations used instead of the full field names (e.g `w` for `word`, etc).

+#### Words by level

+The same data has been divided by HSK level (different sets for the new and old ones), so for finding the complete list for the new (HSK 3.0) level 1, you would go to: `by-level/new/1.json` (with the minified version located at `/by-level/new/1.min.json`)